 Rotator cuff strengthening

 Use a piece of rubber tubing for these exercises.
 Stand next to a closed door with a doorknob.
 Loop the tubing around the knob.
-With your hand that is closest to the door, bend your arm at a 90° angle and grab the loop of the tubing.
+With your hand that is closest to the door, bend your arm at a 90° angle (at the elbow) and grab the loop of the tubing.
 Pull the band across your tummy.
 At first, do 1 set of 10 exercises.
 Try to increase the number of sets as your shoulder pain lessens.
-These exercises should be done every day.
+Do these exercises every day.

 Upper extremity strengthening